Cookie: The Anthropological Mixtape: Style and themes

 The album incorporates elements of jazz, go-go, rap, funk, and soul.
-Ndegeocello told KCRW in an interview that she regards Cookie as an R&B album, and as more easily classified than Bitter.
-The album was regarded as a departure from her previous studio album and a return to the style of Plantation Lullabies, with less confessional lyrics but with more "audaci(ous)" arrangements and "dark" lyrics.
-Wired argued that the album contrasted with her two "progressively mellow" previous albums, and that on Cookie she was "back with an attitude."
+Ndegeocello told KCRW in an interview that she regards Cookie as an R&B album and as more easily classified than Bitter.
+It was regarded as a departure from her previous studio album and a return to the style of Plantation Lullabies, with less confessional lyrics but with more "audaci(ous)" arrangements and "dark" lyrics.
+Wired argued that the album contrasted with her two "progressively mellow" previous albums, and that on Cookie she was "back with an attitude".
 In Out, Barry Walters wrote that the album incorporated elements of both Plantation Lullabies and Bitter, combining the former's "confrontational social commentary" and the latter's "hushed pillow talk".
-Ndegeocello told the Chicago Tribune that the word "revolution" was a recurring theme on the album, elaborating that to her, the word refers to "how things evolve.
+A review in Orlando Weekly noted that the album's political themes are reminiscent of her first two albums, but than in comparison to them, Cookie mostly "explores the political inside the personal".
+Ndegeocello told the Chicago Tribune that revolution was a recurring theme on the album, elaborating that to her, the word refers to "how things evolve.
 Angela Davis, to me, was one of the original hip-hop MCs, this cycle of people who tried to infiltrate the culture and give another view."
 She added that the album's title is inspired by the idea of musicians being "spiritual anthropologists who tap into the spirit of the time.
 It's not about, 'Let's get some guns and take over!'"
 The album's lyrical themes include criticisms of homophobia, violence, religion, and commercialism.